Open only to currently enrolled Western Michigan University students.

 Students selected for the program will stay with families in Quito.
 They will have individual rooms and will eat all three meals with the family.

 Students make their own travel arrangements both to and from Quito.
 They are advised to consult with the faculty director before finalizing their travel plans.
 If they travel independently to Quito, they will be responsible for coordinating their arrival with the faculty program director.
 Students who wish to do so may travel to Quito with the faculty director.

-Students will be advised by the WMU faculty program director, who will be a member of the regular WMU Spanish faculty.
-The faculty director for Quito is Professor Patricia Montilla of the Department of Spanish.
-She will offer orientation sessions on campus prior to departure and will be in Quito during the first week of classes to assist students with any questions about their accommodations.
+Students will be advised by WMU faculty program director, Professor Patricia Montilla, who is a member of the regular WMU Spanish faculty.
+Orientation sessions will be offered on campus prior to departure and will be in Quito during the first week of classes to assist students with any questions about their accommodations.

 In addition to doing satisfactory academic work, WMU students are to comply with all rules and regulations of both WMU and the Universidad de Quito.
 Any student who does not meet academic and behavioral standards may be dropped at any time.

 Joey Rasich, WMU Office of Study Abroad specialist